Doxestic/AWinventory/README.md

  Just place the worlds you want to have multi inventory ;)

 ## note:
- This pkugin is free if you buoyed this from some one it means you are scamed :(
+ This plugin is free if you buoyed this from some one it means you are scamed :(